Democrats, liberal groups are on defensive after Franken revelations

 "I certainly don't remember the rehearsal for the skit (in which Tweeden said Franken kissed her) in the same way, but I send my sincerest apologies to Leeann," Franken said on Thursday, before releasing a longer statement.
 "As to the photo, it was clearly intended to be funny but wasn't.
 I shouldn't have done it."

-News of the report was jarring to progressive groups who count Franken, the former "Saturday Night Live" star and bestselling author, as one of their most popular draws.
+News of the report was jarring to progressive groups who count Franken, the former "Saturday Night Live" star and bestselling author, as one of their most popular draws and a potential presidential or vice presidential candidate in 2020.
 He was applauded by liberals during the Trump administration's confirmation hearings for taking a harder line than some of his colleagues with Attorney General Jeff Sessions and Secretary of Education Betsy DeVos.
 The revelations also diverted attention from the sexual abuse scandal facing Republicans: Senate candidate Roy Moore of Alabama is accused of making advances on teenagers when he was in his thirties.

 The progressive group MoveOn.org on Thursday called the report about Franken "deeply disturbing."